-Samyan Mitrtown is hoping to include the likes of office workers, university students (it’s situated right next to Chulalongkorn University), and insomniacs in its circle of friends by offering affordable restaurants, cute stationery shops, trendy boutiques, a state-of-the-art movie theater and, most importantly, cafes that are open around the clock.
+Samyan Mitrtown hopes to include the likes of office workers, university students (it’s situated right next to Chulalongkorn University), and insomniacs in its circle of friends by offering affordable restaurants, cute stationery shops, trendy boutiques, indie movie theaters and, most importantly, eating outlets that are open around the clock.

-The ground floor is home to the biggest Muji store in Thailand to date, providing space for the country’s first Muji-branded coffee counter and bookstore.
-On the third floor is Medium & More, a hip stationery and craft store where you could probably spend hours just browsing through little cheap and cheerful pleasures.
+The ground floor is home to the one of biggest Muji stores in Thailand, providing space for the country’s first Muji-branded coffee counter and bookstore.
+On the third floor is Medium & More, a hip stationery and craft store where you could probably spend hours browsing through cheap and cheerful pleasures.
 Perched atop it is the famed independent cinema, House.

 Night owls will definitely love the 24-hour zone, which highlights cafes and diners that are open all-day and all-night long, as well as Samyan Co-op, a massive 24-hour coworking space that you can use free of charge (you need to download the mall's Mitr app, though), and Mind Space, a 24-hour bookstore operated by the Naiin bookstore chain.

 Before you leave, don't forget to snap up pics of the glass-bottomed MRT tunnel that's become Bangkok's latest Instaspot.